Made in Builder.io

 • Builder converts your image to the webp format.

-If you're a developer and are looking for more control over the image that is served by Builder, please check out our Image API documentation.
+If you're a developer and are looking for more control over the image that is served by Builder, read the Image API documentation.

 Images automatically take up full width of their parent container when they are dropped on the page.
 An image's width can change if you adjust the alignment.
 If this occurs, change the image's width to 100% and it will take up the full width again.